^

 Yashur viruses

-Microbiological diagnosis of foot and mouth disease
+Microbiological diagnostics of foot and mouth disease

 Prevention of foot and mouth disease

-Prevention of foot and mouth disease in humans is nonspecific.
+Prevention of foot-and-mouth disease in humans is non-specific.